khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 private void OnTitleChanged( object sender, TitleChangedEventArgs e ) {
     // Reflect the page's title to the window text. this.Text = e.Title;
 }

 private void OnAddressChanged( object sender, UrlEventArgs e ) {
     // Reflect the current URL to the window text.
     // Normally, after the page loads, we will get a title.
     // But a page may as well not specify a title. this.Text = e.Url.ToString();
 }
 {% endhighlight %}

-#### Binding to Notification
+#### Binding to Notifications

 Most events set relative properties that reflect the current status of an `IWebView` instance.
 For example, when [`IWebView.TargetURLChanged`](http://www.awesomium.com/docs/1_7_rc2/sharp_api/?tc=fb3e097f-9154-3d89-0e17-0ec76898baba) is fired, the `IWebView.TargetURL` and `IWebView.HasTargetURL` properties, have already been updated.